-In 2016, we led Nottingham to become the first City of Zero-tolerance in UK Our ending FGM campaigns and advocacy programmes are focused on changing policies and laws on FGM in UK and Africa.
-We work with professionals, policymakers, and a wide range of strategic partners in developing a better understanding. trust, and collaborative working and in developing effective networks to end FGM.
+In 2016, we led Nottingham to become the first City of Zero-tolerance in the UK.
+Our ending FGM campaigns and advocacy programmes are focused on changing policies and laws on FGM in the UK and Africa.
+We work with professionals, policymakers, and a wide range of strategic partners in developing a better understanding, trust, and collaborative working and in developing effective networks to end FGM.
 We believe this is the most effective way of supporting girls and women.

-On 12th September 2016.
-Mojatu Foundation led Nottingham to becoming the first City In the UK to declare a zero-tolerance stance on Female Genital Mutilation (FGM).
+On the 12th September 2016, Mojatu Foundation led Nottingham to becoming the first City in the UK to declare a zero-tolerance stance on Female Genital Mutilation (FGM).
 FGM Survivors and Nottingham FGM Community Steering Group spearheaded this declaration by working with local councillors and other partners.

-As part of Nottingham in Parliament day organisations and people from across the country came together to hear how Nottingham is leading the way on work to end FGM to give people the knowledge and a greater understanding of FGM and to encourage more people across the UK and the world to take a stand against the practice
+As part of Nottingham in Parliament day, organisations and people from across the country came together to hear how Nottingham is leading the way on work to end FGM.
+This will give people the knowledge and a greater understanding of FGM, to encourage more people across the UK and the world to take a stand against the practice.

 A 3-hour comprehensive training designed to raise awareness of Female Genital Mutilation.
 After completing this course you will understand the history behind FGM, the impact of it on women, understand the law and our responsibilities and how to tackle FGM confidently and sensitively working with survivors and affected communities.